hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

 ## Additional Configurations available

-Following additional configurations can be used to improve performance of chainhook by preventing full scan of the blockchain:
+Following additional configurations can be used to improve the performance of chainhook by preventing a full scan of the blockchain:

-- Ignore any block prior to the given block:
+- Ignore any block before the given block:
 `"start_block": 101`

 - Ignore any block after the given block: